gcwoodruff/transposable_elements_2019/README.md

 Additional .pdf's showing the genomic landscapes and distributions of various repeat taxa, insertion ages, and insertion lengths are in the folder "supplemental_figures."

-Scripts used for the revisions published in MBE are in the folder "revision."
-This largely has material for estimating TE ages and evolutionary simulations.
+Scripts and data used for the revisions published in MBE are in the folder "revision."
+This largely has material for TE ages and evolutionary simulations.
 There are even **more** supplemental figures here as well.